 - 1. The Act regulates the supply of telecommunications services in New Zealand. - 2.
 Subpart 2 of Part 3 of the Act prescribes our annual procedure for determining the amount of TDL payable by each QLP.
 The TDL was established under the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (Amendment Act) to assist the government in paying TSO charges and funding improvements to New Zealand's telecommunications infrastructure. - 3.
-This document is the draft TDL liability allocation determination (draft LAD) for the period 1 July 2012 to 30 June 2013, required by section 84 of the Act.
-This draft LAD allocates the amount each QLP is required to pay of the total TDL amount of \$50 million.1
+This document is the revised draft TDL liability allocation determination (revised draft LAD) for the period 1 July 2012 to 30 June 2013.
+A draft LAD is required by section 84 of the Act.
+This revised draft LAD allocates the amount each QLP is required to pay of the total TDL amount of \$50 million.